 September 30, September 30,

-In thousand Euro 2019 2018
+In thousand Euro 2020 2019

 Other financial assets

-Current prepaid expenses 54 10
+Current prepaid expenses 9 54

-Subtotal other financial assets 54 10
+Subtotal other financial assets 9 54

-Other short-term receivables 33 81
+Other short-term receivables 0 33

-Total 87 91
+Total 9 87

 Other short-term receivables consist of VAT receivables from tax offices in respect to Jubii Europe GmbH as of 30 September 2019.
+The VAT receivables were collected by Jubii Europe NV from the Tax office in financial year 2019/2020.